-With easy access to all of your images and videos through integrations with Dropbox, Google Drive, and OneDrive, you can save even more time when posting content through Buffer.
+With easy access to all of your images and videos through integrations with Dropbox, Google Drive, Google Photos, and OneDrive, you can save even more time when posting content through Buffer.

 This article contains the following sections:

 - Uploading media from Dropbox, Google Drive, Google Photos, or OneDrive to your posts

 Authorizing your connection